krishna-waidande/krishna-waidande.github.io/SSL_working.md

 `Hello readers`,

-In the previous article we learn about [what is CSR file](krishna-waidande.github.io/CSR) and we read that it is used to generate SSL certificates.
+In the previous article, we learn about [what is CSR file](krishna-waidande.github.io/CSR) and we read that it is used to generate SSL certificates.
 Today we will see what is SSL?
-How it works?
+How does it works?

 ### What is SSL?